ganeti/ganeti/doc/design-shared-storage-redundancy.rst

 - ``hspace`` computing the capacity for DRBD instances will be unchanged.
   For shared storage instances, however, it will first evacuate one node and then compute capacity as normal pretending that node was offline.
-  While this technically deviates from interatively doing what hail does, it should still give a reasonable estimate of the cluster capacity without significantly increasing the algorithmic complexity.
+  While this technically deviates from interactively doing what hail does, it should still give a reasonable estimate of the cluster capacity without significantly increasing the algorithmic complexity.